LeoMartinDev/Mi-Home-token-extractor/README.md

   -h, --help         display help for command
 ```

+You can simply run `./mi-home-token-extractor` without options.

+`--ssid`option allow you to filter devices based on which SSID they are connected to which can be helpful when you have several homes attached to your Mi Home application.

 ## How to get my Xiaomi Home devices tokens ?

 1. Download __Xiaomi Home token extractor__